AdeebNqo/volkano/readme.md

 #Volkano

-Application for streaming videos from a nmdc hub.
-Currently does not support the adc protocol.
-Most direct connect protocol clients are centered around users, that is, they provide you with a list of users.
+Application for streaming videos from a direct connect hub.
+Most direct connect clients are centered around users, that is, they provide you with a list of users.
 Volkano is different, this application is about files.
-It is about the exploration of video, watching other people's videos without waiting for long downloads.
+I am trying to provide a client for people who do not care about socialising with other connected users, the focus is on the shared content.
+It is about the exploration of video; watching other people's videos without waiting for slow downloads.
 This application is an attempt to provide a youtube-like platform on top of the direct connect protocol.
+It currently does not support the adc protocol.

 Currently testing it on